INNVTV/NetCore-Clean-Architecture/README.md

 **Optimaization:** Seperating Commands from Queries allows you to optimize how you access your data store between each access type.
 You may also choose to have different data stores for reads vs writes.
 Perhaps Reads will ALWAYS hit a Redis Cache or Search Provider and part of the responsibility of Writes are to ensure these are kept up to date.
 You may use the same ata store but opt for Entity Framework for your Reads and ADO.NET for your Writes.
 Or you can go full Event Sourced and build up snapshots, projections and aggregates from your Event Store.

 ## MediatR Pipelines for Cross-Cutting Concerns
-MediatR gives you the ability to create pipelines to help manage cross-cutting concerns such as logging, authorization and caching.
+MediatR gives you the ability to inject functionality into it's processing pipeline such as pre-request and post-request handlers.  this allow for  on the requests coming in, or post-process the request on the way out.
+We can define some interfaces around this: create pipelines to help manage cross-cutting concerns such as logging, authorization and caching.
 This example showcasing a logging feature.

 [Exampl with images]

 ## MediatR Notifications
-MediatR
+MediatR allows you to publish a message that can be picked up by any handlers subscribed to it.
+An example can be found with ...

 ## Dependency Injection and CoreConfiguration
 Dependency Injection is handled through the default .Net Core Service Provider.
 An ICoreConfiguration interface is used to encapsulate many applcation related settings.
 3rd party service connectors are set up through various interfaces such as IDocumentContext, IStorageContext and IRedisContext.